A Deep Dive into the Telnet and SSH Network Protocols

-Even though both protocols server the same purpose, Telnet is a conventional protocol whereas SSH is the replacement for Telnet, also providing some enhanced features.
+Even though both protocols serve the same purpose, Telnet is a conventional protocol whereas SSH is the replacement for Telnet, also providing some enhanced features.

 Telnet transmits all data in plain text format (yes, even passwords), allowing for anyone on the network to be able to intercept the traffic and effortlessly access it.
 As one can imagine, this is a tremendous security risk and is the primary reason why Telnet is nearly extinct today.

-Here is guide how you can login to linux VPS server With SSH.
+Here is a guide on how you can log in to a Linux VPS server With SSH.